decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 ### Explicit problem reports

-DIDComm features a standard method for reporting problems to other parties.
+DIDComm features a standard method for reporting problems (errors) to other parties.
+This is not always possible (e.g., when a sender has o route to the other party, or when a recipient's crypto is incompatible with a sender's).
+But when it is possible, it can be very helpful.

 >NOTE: DIDComm calls these things "problems" instead of "errors" because we use the same reporting mechanism for both errors and warnings.